nccgroup/blackboxprotobuf/README-LIBRARY.md

 # BlackBox Protobuf Library

+### _Note: This is a fork of the library found [here](https://github.com/nccgroup/blackboxprotobuf).
+This original was written for adding protobuf reading to burp, this version strips out all burp related code and dependencies, and works with python3._

 ## Description
 Blackbox protobuf library is a Python module for decoding and re-encoding protobuf messages without access to the source protobuf descriptor file.
 This library provides a simple Python interface to encode/decode messages that can be integrated into other tools.

-This library is targeted towards use in penetration testing where being able to modify messages is critical and a protocol buffer definition may not be readily available.
+This library is targeted towards use in DFIR investigations where being able to read the content messages is critical and a protocol buffer definition may not be readily available.

 ## Background